wizards-of-lua/wizards-of-lua/docs/_tutorials/using_str.md

 ---
 This tutorial shows how you could use the <tt>str()</tt> function to get a glance of the internal structure of an object.
-This is especially useful when you don't know how this object is structured.
+This is obviously especially useful when you don't know how this object is structured.
 <!--more-->

 For example, let's pretend you are looking at the trunk of a birch tree.